SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Ablation Studies and Model Analyses

-SPaRFT uses MAB to guide curriculum learning, making it crucial to understand its behavior during training.
-Figure~\ref{fig:bandit_selection} shows a heatmap of cluster solve rates and bandit selections over time using \textit{Qwen3-0.6B} with 7 clusters.
-At step 200, selection is nearly uniform, with all clusters sampled at similar frequencies.
-As training progresses, clusters 1 and 2 become increasingly favored, indicating higher utility for learning.
-From step 600 onward, this preference becomes pronounced.
+\paragraph{Empirical Convergence} SPaCe leverages the MAB framework to adaptively guide curriculum learning, making it important to characterize how the scheduler evolves during training.
+Figure~\ref{fig:selected_question_difficulties} (Left) illustrates a heatmap of cluster solve rates alongside bandit selections over time using \textit{Qwen3-0.6B} on the DeepScaleR-Uniform dataset partitioned into 7 clusters.
+Early in training (around step 200), the bandit behaves nearly uniformly, allocating samples across clusters with little preference.
+As the model accumulates experience, clear patterns emerge: clusters 1 and 2 exhibit higher solve-rate differentials, and the bandit correspondingly shifts toward sampling them more frequently, signaling that these clusters provide greater marginal learning benefit.
+From step 600 onward, this concentration intensifies, with clusters 1 and 2 dominating the selection distribution, indicating that the scheduler successfully adapts to focus training on regions of the data that remain most informative for continued performance improvement.

-\paragraph{Solve Rate Trends.} Clusters 1 and 2 show the largest solve rate gains, increasing from 20\% at step 200 to 40\% by step 1200.
-These clusters appear moderately difficult and provide strong learning signals.
-In contrast, cluster 3, which is rarely picked, starts high at 70\% and remains flat, suggesting it is too easy to help the model improve.
-Other clusters, such as 4 and 5, show modest gains with continued exploration, except for cluster 0.
-By the end of training, the bandit converges to favor clusters 1 and 2, which consistently yield the most benefit.
+\paragraph{Solve Rate Trends.} Clusters 1 and 2 deliver the largest gains, with solve rate rising from 20\% at step 200 to 40\% by step 1200, indicating moderate difficulty and strong learning signals.
+In contrast, cluster 3 is rarely selected and stays flat at around 70\%, suggesting it is too easy to drive improvement.
+Clusters 4 and 5 show smaller gains under continued exploration, while cluster 0 provides little benefit.
+By the end of training, the bandit concentrates on clusters 1 and 2, which consistently yield the highest returns.